Ilydocus/feed4food_supporting/README.md

 - `/specification`: Folder containing the specification document for the initial implementation of the data gathering part.

-Note: The documents are anonymized for the review

-Note2: Some targets are still preliminary
+Note: Some targets are still preliminary

 ## Explanation of the IDs